Rise-Vision/risevision-documentation/_posts/user/player/chrome-app/2014-10-01-chrome-player-linux.md

 #####Configure a scheduled reboot
 1. Open terminal
-2. Type sudo crontab -e
+2. Type sudo gedit /etc/crontab
-3. Select your editor
+3. At the bottom, type 0 3 * * * root /sbin/shutdown -r now
-4. At the bottom, type 0 3 * * * root /sbin/shutdown -r now
+4. Save and exit.
 5. This will reboot your player at 3AM.
 If you would like to reboot at a different time, simply replace that with the hour you would prefer.

 #####Chrome App Player (first run)